vinayk94/dailylog/_posts/2024/2024-08-12-shell-ai-hackathon-reflection.md

 - How would the results change if we incorporated uncertainty in fuel prices or demand?
 - Might there be heuristic approaches that could find good (if not optimal) solutions more quickly for even larger problem instances?

-This hackathon has sparked my interest in the intersection of optimization and sustainability.
  I'm eager to learn more about how others approached this problem.